CyanUnderscore/CyanUnderscore/README.md

 ### Hello there!
-At least I tried :
+The langage I use :
 -rust (best language)
 -python (slower than my grandma but at least it works)
+-javaScript(same)
 -html (this is not a programming language)
 -css (neither it is)
 -C# (just for unity)